rsalmei/alive-progress/README.md

 - the `items` can be any iterable, and usually will be some queryset;
 - the first argument of the `alive_bar` is the expected total, so it can be anything that returns an integer, like `qs.count()` for querysets, `len(items)` for iterables that support it, or even a static integer;
 - the `bar()` call is what makes the bar go forward -- you usually call it in every iteration after consuming an item, but you can get creative!
-For example you could call it only when you find something you want, or call it more than once in the same iteration, depending on what you want to monitor.
-Just adjust the total accordingly to get a useful eta;
+Remember the bar is counting for you _independently of the iteration process_, only when you call `bar()` (something no other progress bar have), so you can use it to count anything you want!
+For example, you could call `bar()` only when you find something expected and then know how many of those there were, including the percentage that it represents!
+Or call it more than once in the same iteration, no problem at all, you choose what you are monitoring!
+The ETA will not be that useful unfortunately;
-- the `bar()` call also returns the current count/percentage if needed, and enables to pass situational messages to the bar.
+- the `bar()` call returns the current count or percentage.

-So, you could even use it without any loops, like:
+So, you could even use it without any loops, like for example:

 ```python
 with alive_bar(3) as bar: